 Nesmith consists of a small trail leading past a small pond and canal and giving way to a bottomland forest along a large wetland.
 This wetland is an impounded section of Camp Creek and is home to numerous wildlife species.

 The wetland can be accessed by a 300-foot boardwalk and observation platform.
-Wildlife species that frequent Nesmith preserve includes a wide number of songbird species, ducks, great blue herons, canadian geese, pileated woodpeckers, and sometimes beavers!
+Wildlife species that frequent Nesmith preserve includes a wide number of songbird species, ducks, great blue herons, Canada geese, pileated woodpeckers, and sometimes beavers!

 Nesmith Preserve is located at 101 Panther Path, Fayetteville, GA 30215.